 - Angling its face and body to the right or left of the mother’s spine

 There are many variations on this position, which are called malpresentation or abnormal presentations.
 Your doctor can sometimes correct the baby’s presentation, but in some cases, it’s safest to deliver via C-section.
-It is one of the commonest reasons for cesarean deliveries.
+It is one of the most common reasons for cesarean deliveries.

 A baby in a breech presentation is coming out bottom-first or feet-first.
 Breech babies can sometimes be cross-legged or have their feet reaching up toward their head.
 The doctor may be able to adjust the baby’s position before labor begins, by strategically pressing on the abdomen with ultrasound as a guide.
 This can be uncomfortable, so it is usually performed under regional anesthesia.
 If this doesn’t work, a Cesarean delivery may be recommended.

 Babies exiting the womb head first, but facing up, toward the mother’s bellybutton, are in the occiput posterior position.
 Maternity care providers call this position “sunny side up.”
 Most of the time, uterine contractions or the mother’s pushing will rotate the baby to face down.
 If they don’t, the mother might experience longer labor, more back pains, and difficulty pushing the baby out.

 In most pregnancies, the baby will end up with its spine vertical in the womb.
 Some, however, are lying horizontally, or “transverse lie,” in the womb.
 This transverse position makes vaginal delivery extremely unsafe.
 The doctor may try to adjust the baby’s positioning before labor, or recommend a Cesarean delivery.

 When a baby’s hand or foot is presented alongside the baby’s head or bottom, this is called compound presentation.
 We can’t usually predict if the baby presents this way until the mother starts pushing.
 Luckily, compound presentation is not a cause for concern, and most babies presenting this way can continue on their way without issue.